chekeAditya/Android-Interview-Question/Android Interview Question/readme.md

     There are two main uses for a Handler:

     1. To schedule messages and runnables to be executed at some point in the future; and (2) to enqueue an action to be performed on a different thread than your own.
-    2. To enqueue an action to be performed on a different thread than your own.
-In other words enqueue an action to perform on different thread.

     How TO schedule ?